mtorials/matrix-voice-channels/README.md

 ## Timeout

 It could lead to problems when users disconnect without setting the `join_state` to `LEFT`.
-In this case new devies will try to connect to offline devices.
+In this case new devices will try to connect to offline devices.
 One way to work around this problem is to introduce a timestamp in the state event.
 The user would need to update the state before a given timeout, otherwise other devices would treat the device as being offline:

 ```json
 {